CRIS-CS-Python/python-intro/lessons/08-functions.md

 A side effect is any thing that changes the state of the system in an undocumented or unintended way.

-For example, writing data to a file inside a function could procude an unintended side effect of your hard drive filling beyond capacity.
+For example, writing data to a file inside a function could produce an unintended side effect of your hard drive filling beyond capacity.

 Another example, would be modifying the state of the program such that a global